saberland/saber/rfcs/functions.md

 </script>
 ```

-By using `injectProps` here Saber will call the function at build time and store the result as JSON file.
+By using `injectProps` here Saber will call the function at build time and inline result in your JavaScript bundle.

 ## Pagination